nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 <img src="images/DeleteActivityDiagram.png" width="250" />

-### Enrol feature
+### \[Proposed\] Enrol Feature

+#### Proposed Implementation

-The enrol mechanism is facilitated by `TAssist`.
+The proposed enrol mechanism is facilitated by `TAssist`.
 Its functionality, usage and behaviour is the only for student entity.
 Additionally, it implements the following operations:

 * `EnrolCommandParser#parse()` — Parses the command arguments.
 * `EnrolCommand#execute()` — Executes `ModelManager#enrolStudent()` with given student(s) and class group.